 Image source: istock

 These stringent measures ensure that the consumer is aware of a brand’s credibility when it comes to organic skincare, and thus are able to purchase and safely consume products without any adverse side effects usually associated with pesticides and other toxic ingredients.

 The benefits of using organic skincare

-Secondly, many small organic skincare companies support local economies and producers by utilising native Australian ingredients (such as Kakadu Plum) that large international brands choose to overlook.
+Many small organic skincare companies also support local economies and producers by utilising native Australian ingredients (such as Kakadu Plum) that large international brands often choose to overlook.

-It is always beneficial to read the labels of all products to decide what your preference is when it comes to skincare.
-Everyone is different and knows what works for them.
-Happy hunting!
+Everyone is different, and it is always beneficial to read the labels of all products to decide what your preference is when it comes to skincare - mainstream (commercial) brands, natural, organic or the gold standard - certified organic.